 After a while, I could see the gooey, rich sauce bubbling away in through the oven door.
 You are supposed to keep the film on the top the whole way, but I pulled it off and stuck it back in the oven for a couple of minutes to kind of crisp up the topping.

 I pulled it out of the oven and it smelled fantastic.
 I could smell the roasted cauliflower and the garlicky cheese and hint of the herbed bread topping.
 Scooped out a generous helping and put it on my plate and the cheese oozed out of it.
 It tasted quite a bit of Gruyere and cauliflower, which doesn’t have a ton of flavor but everything comes together here.
 The topping stood up to heating in the oven and didn’t fall apart There was fair amount of garlic mixed in the cheese.
 I really liked the flavors here.
-My wife said the cauliflower was a bit mushy and I can see that.
+My wife said the cauliflower was a perfect and I can see that.
 She likes here gratins a little more al dente then this.
-I agree.
-I followed the directions to the letter and I have to agree the cauliflower was over cooked and slightly mushy.
-But I really like the flavors here.
-While I wouldn’t serve this at Thanksgiving dinner, it made a great side dish for a weeknight dinner.
+I agree it was cooked perfectly.

 Also for you vegetarians out there, this is completely meat free and is very filling and could make a meal in itself if you were inclined.
 Not vegan though.
 Damn that cheese, I can’t live without it!

-I am going to rate this 7 Bells!
-Points off for mushy cauliflower.
+I am going to rate this 9 Bells!